 We ventured to Chios from the Turkish Coast.
 That’s because the island is only one hour by ferry from Cesme.
 It’s one of the larger Greek islands and takes some time to explore.

-The Best Greek Island for History
+The Best Greek Island to Visit for History

 Rhodes is one of the most popular islands in the Greek isles due to its cheap flights from mainland Europe.
 Of course, it’s Greece, so it’s sure to give you sun and a great time.

-While exploring, you can walk down the Street of Knights, a medieval street that was once the home to the famed Knights of Hospitaller who ruled over Rhodes.
+While exploring, you can walk down the Street of Knights, a medieval street once the home to the famed Knights of Hospitaller who ruled over Rhodes.

 The Best Greek Island for Peace and Quiet